Los Angeles Sexual Abuse Attorney

 Sexual abuse is a devastating crime that wreaks havoc in the lives of survivors.
 People who experience sexual abuse can suffer long-term emotional and psychological damages.
 Sexual abuse in the workplace can cause repercussions such as the loss of a job.
-If you or a loved one is a survivor of sexual abuse in Los Angeles, California, the personal injury lawyers at Rose, Klein & Marias LLP can help.
+If you or a loved one is a survivor of sexual abuse a compassionate Los Angeles sexual abuse attorney from Rose, Klein & Marias LLP can help.
 Please contact us for a free and 100% confidential discussion about how we may be able to help you obtain justice and compensation.

 - We are extremely passionate about helping sexual abuse survivors.

 - We have recovered more than $5 billion for our past clients.

 - We have over 80 years’ experience representing personal injury clients.